With its elegant atmosphere and tasty food, the Blenheim Palace afternoon tea offers a delightful break from the hustle-bustle of everyday life.

 When we decided to spend five days touring around South England, we knew right away that our itinerary would include a visit to Highclere Castle, the castle where the iconic British TV show Downton Abbey was filmed.
 We are true fans of the show and watched all six seasons on our local Philadelphia PBS station.

 But then we found out that Highclere Castle was closed for renovations during our time in England.
-What???
+Oh no!!!

 We still decided to drive to Highclere on the way to one of our other destinations thinking we could at least catch a glimpse of the famous country estate.
 Alas, we couldn’t even find our way past a large tractor used to manicure the mansion’s hedges.

 However, thanks to the Blenheim Palace afternoon tea, we got to live out our aristocratic fantasies in a spectacular location that, in many ways, is more legendary than the TV mansion made famous for its upstairs/downstairs living.

 Blenheim Palace, built during the 18th century as a reward for one of the British army’s great victories, stands as a British monument with a scale that matches some of the great palaces of the world including Versailles in France and Schonbrunn palace in Austria.

 Our experience at Blenheim Palace was heightened not only by the privilege of walking the expansive Palace grounds in the late afternoon when many visitors had exited but also by the scrumptious high tea served in Blenheim’s stately sunlit tea room.

 After arriving at Blenheim Palace, we headed straight to The Orangery Restaurant so that we wouldn’t miss a minute of our afternoon tea.
 After all, it’s not like we do this type of meal every day.
 In fact, we last enjoyed an afternoon tea over six years ago in Hong Kong at the Peninsula Hotel in Kowloon.
 Yes, it had been way too long.